AdityaNG/VRE_DASH/README.md

 ### Inputs and Pages

-You may add inputs like buttons or menus to switch between different pages of the app.
+You may add inputs like buttons or menus to switch between different menus of the app.

+Note that the entire web app should be built within one HTML page (single-page web app).

 Data like speed, battery, warnings, etc should be on a main screen; while data like CAN Faults, BMS Faults, accelerator_pedal, break_pressure, steering angle, etc. should be show in one or more auxiliary menus.